Fastlane (2016): Main event

 In the main event, Roman Reigns, Dean Ambrose and Brock Lesnar (with Paul Heyman) fought to determine the #1 contender for the WWE World Heavyweight Championship at WrestleMania 32.
-To start the match, Lesnar executed two German Suplexes on Reigns, before Ambrose got involved.
-The action then spilled out of the ring, where Lesnar threw Reigns to the barricade.
-Ambrose then, tried a Suicide Dive on Lesnar, which ended in an Overhead Belly-to-Belly Suplex from Lesnar.
-Back in the ring, Lesnar executed two more German Suplexes and an F-5 on Reigns, but Ambrose voided the pinfall at a two count.
-Lesnar executed three German Suplexes on Ambrose and attempted an F-5, but Reigns executed a Spear on Lesnar for a near-fall.
-Reigns then, executed a Superman Punch on Lesnar, which caused him to roll out of the ring.
-Lesnar countered another Superman Punch and attempted a second F-5 on Reigns on an announce table, but Ambrose struck Lesnar with a low-blow, which was followed by a Double Powerbomb from Reigns and Ambrose on Lesnar through the same announce table.
-After fighting amongst themselves, Reigns and Ambrose stopped Lesnar from re-entering the match with another Double Powerbomb through another announce table.
-Reigns and Ambrose then, proceeded to bury Lesnar under the pieces from the two announce tables.
-Ambrose executed Dirty Deeds on Reigns for a near-fall.
-Lesnar then, jumped into the ring and executed a Double German Suplex on Reigns and Ambrose, while the last was on Reigns' shoulders.
-After Reigns executed another Spear on Lesnar, Lesnar executed a Kimura Lock on Reigns, but Ambrose attacked both men with a chair.
-When Lesnar rolled out of the ring by one more chair shot by Ambrose, Reigns executed a Spear on Ambrose to win the match by pinfall.
-After the match, Triple H came out and confronted Reigns in the ring.
+To start the match, Lesnar performed two German Suplexes on Reigns, before Ambrose got involved.
+The action spilled at ringside, where Lesnar threw Reigns into the barricade.
+As Ambrose attempted a Suicide Dive, Lesnar reversed it into an Overhead Belly-to-Belly Suplex.
+Back to the ring, Lesnar performed two more German Suplexes and an F-5 on Reigns, but Ambrose avoided a pinfall at a two count.
+Lesnar performed three German Suplexes and attempted an F-5 on Ambrose, but Reigns performed a Spear on Lesnar for a nearfall, saving Ambrose.
+Reigns performed a Superman Punch on Lesnar, taking him out of the ring.
+As Reigns attempted a second Superman Punch, Lesnar reversed it into a second F-5 attempt on an announce table, but Ambrose attacked Lesnar with a low-blow, which was followed by a Double Powerbomb from Reigns and Ambrose on Lesnar through the announce table.
+After brawling themselves, Reigns and Ambrose stopped Lesnar from returning to the match with a second Double Powerbomb through a second announce table.
+Reigns and Ambrose buried Lesnar under the pieces of the two announce tables.
+Ambrose performed a Dirty Deeds on Reigns for a nearfall.
+Lesnar jumped back to the ring and performed a Double German Suplex on Reigns and Ambrose, while the last was on the shoulders of the first.
+Reigns performed a second Spear on Lesnar and Lesnar performed a Kimura Lock on Reigns, but Ambrose attacked both men with a chair.
+When Lesnar rolled out of the ring after one more chair shot from Ambrose, Reigns performed a Spear from a high jump on Ambrose for a pinfall.
+Aftermath, WWE World Heavyweight Champion Triple H came out and stared down Reigns at the ring.